alfrunesiq/SemanticSegmentationActiveLearning/deprecated/README.md

 # Deprecated
-A wise man once told me it's good Tensorflow-practice to deprecate your code evey once and a while.
+A wise man once told me it's good Tensorflow-practice to deprecate your code every once in a while.